 Most SA-CT programs have a complex set of objectives and it is very important to clarify their “theory of change”.
 This term means presenting a program as the way to address a set of problems with available means.
 In the case of cash transfers the problem can be chronically low income, or sense of exclusion, or lack of human capital to avail to opportunities.

 On the next step, one needs to distinguish between outputs, outcomes and impacts.
 Outputs are the immediate and concrete consequences of the resources used and measures taken.
 In the social protection sector, this refers to the results which are under the control of the agency that produces them.
 For example, output in the transfers tend to focus primarily on the number of beneficiaries receiving social assistance.
 Outcomes represent the direct effects on beneficiaries of a participation in SA-CT program.
-These can be measures of their income (in comparison to poverty line of other social minima), frequency of the use of services, attendance rates in schools, participation in the employment program.
+These can be measures of their income (in comparison to poverty line of other social minima) or well being (in terms of health, nutrition outcomes, subjective perceptions of being satisfied with one’s life or level of anxiety etc.), frequency of the use of services, attendance rates in schools, participation in the employment program.
 Impacts represent the consequences of the outcomes and the achievements towards the overall policy objective, such as poverty reduction, improved living standards and overall well-being.

+The achievement of such policy objectives may require facilitating the transition of beneficiaries from non-contributory social assistance cash transfers to contributory social insurance mechanisms, which provide higher and more adequate and comprehensive levels of coverage.
+Well-designed social assistance cash transfers, through better access to health, education and income security, have positive effects on human development and productivity, thereby facilitating transitions to the formal economy or formal employment and thus access to social insurance.
 The use of logframe and theory of change is a relatively recent development in cash transfers (DFID 2012, White et al 2015).
 To address the reproduction of poverty and inequality a cash transfer programs can address several of their causes.
 This is why it is important to clearly formulate higher level objectives that are linked to causes of poverty and vulnerability in multiple dimensions.

 One example of a theory of change developed into a full array of indicators is presented below for the case of the social protection system in the Kyrgyz Republic (Project Document P174072).
 The project aimed to help the Government to address major bottlenecks in the social assistance system to respond to COVID-19 pandemic.
 The log frame established connections between key issues, inputs (or activities), outputs (immediate results indicators) and overall outcomes in terms of reduced poverty, greater productive inclusion and timely and more accessible delivery.